Think and Create like a Designer

 A. Graphic Design Experience will explore typography, visual narrative, illustration, photography and motion design.

 B. Interactive Design Experience will explore visual narrative, coding, 3d printing, motion and game design.

 Participants will leave with an understanding of the links between their knowledge and skills and how they can apply those to help understand and create the world they live in.

 Noel Anderson is a New York/New Orleans-based motion designer and educator, focused on branded content, video art, mixed media installation, and motion theory.

-Daniela Marx is the Chair of Department of Design at Loyola University New Orleans.
+Daniela Marx is a Professor in the Department of Design at Loyola University New Orleans.

-John Seefeldt is an Assistant Professor of Interactive and New Media at Loyola University New Orleans in the Departments of Art and Design.
+John Seefeldt is Chair of the Department of Design and Associate Professor of Interactive and New Media at Loyola University New Orleans.